brlittle86/data-structures/README.md

 - Our approach to the Linked List method FindMiddleNode was to find the length of the Linked List, divide the length in half (rounding down with Math.Floor()), and then iterate down the Linked List that number of Nodes.

 - For Doubly Linked Lists, it is almost identical to Singly Linked Lists, however, we accounted for the ability to look at a previous Node, as well.
 This changes how we delete and add, but little else.

+- For Stacks and Queues, it was a simple enough implementation.
+Brian and I both worked out creating them from the perspective of making a Stack or Queue from a Linked List.